accepton/accepton-apple/docs/AcceptOnUIMachine.md

 //A credit-card number was typed to the point where the type could be
 //deduced.
 Types include "visa", "amex", "master_card", "discover" and "unknown" func acceptOnUIMachineCreditCardTypeDidChange(type: String) {
 }

+//Set the field value for the credit-card form field named `name`.
+Used to set initial values
+//such as the email if it is provided when the `uim` is initialized with a userInfo.
+(See intro) func acceptOnUIMachineDidSetInitialFieldValueWithName(name: String, withValue value: String) {
+}

 ```